huggingface/hub-docs/docs/hub/model-cards.md

 - HuggingFaceH4/no_robots
 ```

+### Specifying a pipeline_tag

+You can specify the pipeline tag in the model card metadata.
+The pipeline tag indicates the type of task the model is intended for.
+The pipeline tag will be displayed on the model page and users will be able to filter models by pipeline tag.
+This tag is also used to determine which [widget](./models-widgets.md#enabling-a-widget) to use for the model.

+For Transformer models, the pipeline tag is automatically inferred from the model's `config.json` file but you can override it in the model card metadata if required.
+Editing this field in the metadata UI will ensure that the pipeline tag is valid.
+Some other libraries with Hub integration will also automatically add the pipeline tag to the model card metadata.

 ### Evaluation Results

 You can even specify your **model's eval results** in a structured way, which will allow the Hub to parse, display, and even link them to Papers With Code leaderboards.
 See how to format this data [in the metadata spec](https://github.com/huggingface/hub-docs/blob/main/modelcard.md?plain=1).